-EC § 221.51, 222.5, 46015- Rights And Options Available To Pregnant And Parenting Pupils: A pregnant or parenting pupil is defined as any pupil who gives or expects to give birth, or any parenting pupil who identifies as the parent of an infant.
+EC § 221.51, 222.5, 46015- Rights And Options Available To Pregnant And Parenting Pupils:

+A pregnant or parenting pupil is defined as any pupil who gives or expects to give birth, or any parenting pupil who identifies as the parent of an infant.
 Pregnant and parenting pupils are entitled to at least eight weeks of parental leave, which can be taken before birth of the pupil's infant if there is a medical necessity, or after childbirth during the school year in which the birth takes place, inclusive of any mandatory summer instruction.
 The pupil is neither required to take time off nor notify their school that they are doing so; this is a guaranteed minimum right that can be expanded if deemed medically necessary.
-Parental leave will be considered an excused absence, and the pregnant or parenting pupil may return to their previous school and course of study and is entitled to make up opportunities for any work missed during the leave.
+Parental leave will be considered an excused absence, and the pregnant or parenting pupil is not required to complete any academic work during this period.

+A pregnant or parenting pupil may return to their previous school and course of study and is entitled to make up opportunities for any work missed during the leave.
 These students are allowed to enroll in a fifth year of high school in order to complete any state or local graduation requirements, except when the school finds that the pupil is reasonably able to complete these requirements in time to graduate high school by the end of their fourth year.